eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/Software Development View/page_software-development-view.md

 ## Introduction

 The developer view provides a detailed guide on how to utilize the PCF exchange KIT effectively.
-Developer will learn how to integrate the kit into there applications and make use of the feature of exchanging PCF values via the Catena-X network.
+Developers will learn how to integrate the kit into their applications and make use of the feature of exchanging PCF values via the Catena-X network.
-IT-Administrators will learn how they need to provide PCF data and which components are needed therefore.
+IT-administrators will learn how they need to provide PCF data and which components are required.

-This Kit covers various aspects, starting from how utilize the available API Endpoints, the used data models and how to make them available to the Catena-X network.
+This KIT covers various aspects, starting from how to utilize the available API endpoints, the used data models and how to make them available to the Catena-X network.

 ## Building Block View

-The following figure shows the current high level architecture of the use case PCF exchange.
+The following figure shows the current high level architecture of the PCF Exchange use case.
 It is build on an asynchronous data exchange.

 ![Building Block View](../resources/development-view/BuildingblockView.png)